 Patients with COPD who completed recent studies with our team told us that they are interested in including exercise and physical activity to help improve their health.
 Pulmonary rehabilitation is an exercise programme which is effective.
 However, it does not suit everyone with COPD, and is not widely available throughout all of Northern Ireland.
 Other options for increasing exercise and physical activity do not seem to be offered.

-We are keen to provide important information on the benefits of these 2 treatments.
+The research team are keen to provide important information on the benefits of these 2 treatments.
 The physical activity treatment could offer an exciting, cheap and alternative choice to pulmonary rehabilitation.
 This study will provide us with all the information we need to carry out a large study on physical activity training in COPD.

 “The accumulated brisk walking and cardiovascular risk in an ‘at risk’ population: investigation of novel effects on HDL functionality.”